lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 - **Pr(>|t|)** is our p-value.
 It tells us how likely it is that the intercept could be zero.
 That would mean there's no relationship at all between our variables.
 A high p-value (greater than 0.05) means that it's not statistically significant.

 **Now, onto `x` (Slope):**
+- **Estimate** is the value of 'b' in our regression equation.
+It tells us the slope of the line.
+Here we see that for every 1 unit increase in X, the value of Y increases by ~3.269 units.
 -